Fajle-Rayhan/git_practice/README.md

 # my app
-This is my test app
+This is a test app
+for testing git.